 The Positive List

-Persons who have been offered a job in a profession currently experiencing a shortage of qualified professionals have particularly easy access to the Danish labour market.
-These professions and fields are listed on the Positive List.
+If you have been offered a job in a profession currently experiencing a shortage of qualified professionals, you have particularly easy access to the Danish labour market.
+These professions are listed on the Positive List.
 The scheme also applies to persons who have applied for asylum in Denmark.

 If you already hold a Danish residence permit based on family reunification or asylum, or hold a residence permit on humanitarian grounds, you do not need a work permit in order to work in Denmark.